gilgardosh/community-trip-organizer/DEPLOYMENT_GUIDE.md

    - Go to [Vercel Dashboard](https://vercel.com/dashboard)
    - Click "Add New..." → "Project"
    - Import your GitHub repository
-   - Configure:
-     - Framework Preset: Next.js
-     - Root Directory: `packages/frontend`
+   - **Important:** Vercel will auto-detect "Next.js" as the framework (not "Other") because the `vercel.json` specifies `"framework": "nextjs"`
+   - The build settings are pre-configured in `vercel.json`:
-     - Build Command: `cd ../.. && yarn install && yarn build`
+     - Build Command: `yarn workspace backend run build && yarn workspace frontend run build`
-     - Output Directory: `.next`
+     - Output Directory: `packages/frontend/.next`
+     - Install Command: `yarn install`
+   - You don't need to manually configure these unless you want to override

 3. **Add Environment Variables**:
    - In project settings, add all environment variables listed above